fmacias/FIFO-Task-Queue/README.md

 2. Observer Design Pattern applied to the Tasks.
 It could be scaled for monitoring issues.
 3. Event handlers.
 4. IDisposable Pattern.
-5. NUnit with NUnit3 provided.
+5. Unit Tes with NUnit3.

 # Previsible enhancements to integrate this component into your project

-In order to control the object instanciation and because this component does not reference any DI Container, I use to set the accesibility level of each class to private and leave the instanciation responsavility of the class to the class itself over a public static method called Create(params), sothat to integrate this component into another project, just the accesibility level lof each constructor with the required DI metadata attributes are the unic previsible changes.
+In order to control the object instanciation and because this component does not reference any DI Container, I use to set the accesibility level of each constructor to private and leave the instanciation responsavility of the class to the class itself over a public static method called Create(params), sothat to integrate this component into another project, just the accesibility level of each constructor with the required DI metadata attributes are the unic previsible changes.

 Any Logger and any implemtation based on any logger interface is integrated and I just write directly into the console.
 It could be another previsible change to integrate this component into your project.